Zonisamide (By mouth)

-- Tell your doctor if you are on a ketogenic diet (high-fat, adequate-protein, low-carbohydrate diet).
+- Tell your doctor if you are on a ketogenic diet (high-fat, low-carbohydrate diet).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you have kidney disease, liver disease, bone problems (such as osteoporosis), breathing or lung problems, a history of metabolic acidosis, or a history of mood problems or depression.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing or lung problems, osteoporosis, or a history of metabolic acidosis.

-- This medicine may make you sweat less, which causes your body temperature to increase.
-Use extra care not to become overheated during exercise or hot weather.
+- This medicine may make you sweat less and cause your body temperature to increase.
+Use caution when you exercise or if you are outside in hot weather.

 Possible Side Effects While Using This Medicine